endo-do/Table-Class-Python/README.md

 - The get_header function returns a header's content and takes header as an arument to specify which header should be returned
     - possible arguments are 'row' or 'col'

+#### Display:

+- The display function simply displays the table at its current state

 ## All Links related to this Project: